dunakeyr/pandasql3/README.md

 pandasql3
 ========

+`note` all credit goes to yhat -> https://github.com/yhat/pandasql This fork is only for the purposes of getting a wheel version of his 0.7.3 release.

 `pandasql3` allows you to query `pandas` DataFrames using SQL syntax.
 It works similarly to `sqldf` in R. `pandasql3` seeks to provide a more familiar way of manipulating and cleaning data for people new to Python or `pandas`.